ryanatkn/gro/src/docs/build.md

 > if you find yourself wanting to modify builds in place, try a `Builder` instead
 > (the API probably needs improvements and helpers) — open issues if you want to discuss!

-An adapter is a small plugin with a few optional hooks:
+An adapter is an object with a few optional hooks:

 ```ts
 export interface Adapter<T_Args = any, T_Events = any> {